akshayjpatil/storybook-addon-semantic-version/README.md

 ### 3. Generate refs + build Storybooks

 Will find all storybook instances within your NX monorepo and then generate static storybook build folder and put in `dist/storybooks/<lib>/<version>`.
 The version is based on package.json of the `<lib>`.
+Make sure to run it from the root folder of your project.

 ```shell
 npx storybook-addon-semantic-version